 - For CH to perform and deliver outcomes, activities undertaken will focus on those outcomes being achieved

 - Internal and external relationships will be fostered to be mutually beneficial and based on equality, respect, trust and a commitment to individual development, wellbeing and profit

 - Behaviour and performance that reflects the pursuit of quality and continual improvement will be encouraged and rewarded

 - Experience will be the basis for continued learning and instruction

-- CRH will demonstrate the best qualities of true partner relationships
+- CH will demonstrate the best qualities of true partner relationships